 Bad adhesion of melted filament to the build plate can be attributed to a poorly leveled bed.
 The nozzle should be close enough to the build plate to freely extrude the molten filament.
 But, if the Z-offset is not consistent, areas of the first layer will not stick to the build plate.

 It is vital to have the first layer uniformly stick to the build plate.
 Where the nozzle is too far away from the build plate, there will be a weakened adhesive effect.
 You can use the “Bed adhesion torture test” to confirm your suspicions.
-Another reason for poor adhesion to the build plate is using a contaminated build plate and needs cleaning.
+Another reason for poor adhesion to the build plate is using a contaminated build plate that needs cleaning.

 Filament Height and Width can vary during the print